-The man largely responsible for turning what Was a scandal of World War I into something that actually helped the taxpayer in World War II, lege men.
+The man largely responsible for turning what was a scandal of World War I into something that actually helped the taxpayer in World War II, with as little bitterness as possible for all concerned, is Col. Lewis F. Kosch.

-A World War 1 artillery officer and instructor rector Maj.
-Gen. Lewis B. Hershev at Tri-State college in Angola, Indiana.
+A World War 1 artillery officer and instructor in France, Kosch was a classmate of Draft Director Maj.
+Gen. Lewis B. Hershey at Tri-State college in Angola, Indiana.
 They have been close friends ever since.
 Kosch is a heavy-set man with close-cropped hair and a little hard of hearing in his right ear, caused by being close to too much artillery fire.
 He was director of a number of CCC camps before the war.
 Outwardly he looks like what he was-a hard-boiled artillery officer.
 Actually he has done a very diplomatic and sympathetic job with a problem which is the potential source of a great deal of hard feeling.

 Based on his experience, Col. Kosch estimates that about 95 per cent of America's conscientious objectors had sincere religious beliefs which kept them out of the army.
 The other five per cent, he thinks, were various shades of fakers.
 They were the troublemakers, the ones who refused to work at times, and the ones who would have been in trouble no matter what they were doing.
 It was up to the local board to decide whether a man came under the legal classification of a conscientious objector.
-They were then handed to Kosch's
+They were then handed to Kosch's care.